ietf-wg-cellar/matroska-specification/chapters.md

 | TrackEntry/TrackTranslate             |
 Table: elements only found in ordered chapters{#orderedOnly}

-Furthermore there are other EBML `Elements` which could be used if the `EditionFlagOrdered` evaluates to "1".
+Furthermore, there are other EBML `Elements` which could be used if the `EditionFlagOrdered` evaluates to "1".

 #### Ordered-Edition and Matroska Segment-Linking